realm/realm-studio/docs/GUIDELINES.md

 Specifically this project has configuration files codifying the code-style that we've decided.
 These can be read and understood by editors - if the correct plugins have been installed.

-If you cannot find editor support for `tslint` and `sass-lint`, run this to test the two respectively
+If you cannot find editor support for `eslint` and `sass-lint`, run this to test the two respectively

     npm run lint:es
     npm run lint:sass